 How long does the CSED Waiver last?

-Eligibility must be re-established at least annually.
+Eligibility must be re-established annually.
 However, this Waiver is not for long term services.
 The length of the stay is based upon the individual child’s needs with an expected average of 6-9 months.

-BSSHowever, they can re-apply at any time.
+What happens if my child is placed/currently in a residential facility when applying for CSED Waiver?

+Individuals who are deemed eligible for the CSEDW program have up to 180 days to access services on the program from the date of eligibility determination.
+These 180 days can assist BSS with finding placement for children/youth approved for the CSEDW program who are currently in either in-state or out-of-state placement.
+If services are not accessed within 180 days, the child/youth will be discharged from the CSEDW program.
+However, they can re-apply at any time.

-Is personal options available for CSEDW?
+Are personal options available for CSEDW?
 Is using PPL an option?

-Not at this time.
+Not currently.

 Is there a specific list of diagnoses that are eligible for the CSED Waiver?